 Below are the New Forest's major towns and villages:

-The name Beaulieu means ‘beautiful place’ and it fits perfectly.
+One of the prettiest villages in the New Forest, its name Beaulieu means ‘beautiful place’ and fits it perfectly.
 This picture-perfect village located in the south-east of the New Forest is found, perched on the banks of the tidal Beaulieu River.
 There is an abundance of historical buildings to marvel at and some of the local attractions in the immediate area make for a lovely day out.

 For even more information on Beaulieu, check out our complete Beaulieu guide.